Chuck Palahniuk: Early life

 Palahniuk was born in Pasco, Washington, the son of Carol Adele (née Tallent) and Fred Palahniuk.
 He has French and Ukrainian ancestry.
 His paternal grandfather migrated from Ukraine to Canada and then to New York in 1907.

 Palahniuk grew up living in a mobile home in Burbank, Washington.
 His parents separated when he was 14 years old; they subsequently divorced, often leaving him and his three siblings to live with their maternal grandparents at their cattle ranch in eastern Washington.
+He was 18 when his parents told him that his paternal grandfather murdered his paternal grandmother.

-Palahniuk acknowledged in a 2007 interview that he is a distant relative of actor Jack Palance (né Volodymyr Palahniuk) and his daughter, Holly, and that his family had talked of distant relations with the Palances.
+In a 2007 interview, Palahniuk said that he is a distant relative of actor Jack Palance (né Volodymyr Palahniuk) and his daughter Holly.

 Palahniuk attended the University of Oregon, graduating with a degree in journalism in 1986.
 As part of his coursework, he interned at the local public radio station, KLCC.

 Career

 Early career

-Palahniuk wrote for his local newspaper for a short while but then began working for Freightliner Trucks as a diesel mechanic, continuing until his writing career took off.
+Palahniuk wrote for his local newspaper for a short while but then began working for Freightliner Trucks as a diesel mechanic, until gaining traction in his writing career.
 During that time, he wrote manuals on fixing trucks and had a stint as a journalist, a job which he did not return to until after he became a successful novelist.
-After casually attending a seminar by Landmark Education, Palahniuk quit his job as a journalist in 1988.
+After attending a seminar by Landmark Education, Palahniuk quit his job as a journalist in 1988.
 He performed volunteer work for a homeless shelter and volunteered at a hospice as an escort, providing transportation for terminally ill people, taking them to support group meetings.
-He ceased volunteering upon the death of a patient to whom he had grown attached.
+He ceased volunteering upon the death of a patient to whom he grew attached.

 Palahniuk began writing fiction in his early 30s.
 By his account, he started writing while attending workshops for writers that were hosted by Tom Spanbauer, which he attended to meet new friends.
 Spanbauer largely inspired Palahniuk's minimalistic writing style.

 Fight Club

 After his first novel – Invisible Monsters – was rejected by all publishers he submitted it to, he began work on his first published novel, Fight Club.
 Palahniuk wrote this story in his spare time while working for Freightliner.
-After initially publishing it as a short story (which became chapter 6 of the novel) in the 1995 compilation Pursuit of Happiness, Palahniuk expanded it into a full novel, which, contrary to his expectations, a publisher accepted.
+After initially publishing it as a short story (which became chapter 6 of the novel) in the 1995 compilation Pursuit of Happiness, Palahniuk expanded it into a full novel, which a publisher accepted.

 Initially, Palahniuk struggled to find a literary agent and went without one until after the publication of Fight Club.
 After he began receiving attention from 20th Century Fox, Palahniuk was signed by actor and literary agent Edward Hibbert.
 Hibbert eventually guided and brokered the deal that took Fight Club to the big screen.
 In 1999, the film adaptation by director David Fincher was released.

 Invisible Monsters, Survivor, and Choke

 A revised version of Invisible Monsters, as well as his fourth novel, Survivor, were published in 1999.
-A few years later Palahniuk managed to complete his first New York Times bestseller, the novel Choke, which later was made into a movie.
+A few years later Palahniuk completed his first New York Times bestseller, the novel Choke, which later was made into a movie.